nuclio/nuclio/README.md

-# nuclio &mdash; a "Serverless" Solution for Real-Time Events and Data Processing
+# nuclio &mdash; "Serverless" for Real-Time Events and Data Processing

 <!-- TODO: Add/update the link targets in this file, and adjust the reference text accordingly.
   Also replace temporary placeholders in command snippets (see related TODOs).